mchennig/RPA-SoSe2021-Team6/README.md

 ## Europol Wanted List
 Checks Eurpol's online database for fugitives with similar names.
-This workflow only works for persons.
-If a different than Firefox should be used it is necessary to change the `BrowserType` of the `Open Europol search` activity to the corresponding browser.
+This workflow only works for people.
+If a different Browser than Firefox should be used it is necessary to change the `BrowserType` of the `Open Europol search` activity to the corresponding browser.